brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 4. **Prompt.** Users enter a prompt into a GenAI tool, which generates a response based on the content it extracted.
 The response provides value to the user.

-Compare this to the model we used before GenAI came along, the search engine (e.g., Google search):
+Did you notice what's missing?
+The user has a way to get value (step 4), the GenAI company has a way to get value (step 3), but the content creator gets nothing.
+Compare this to the search engine model (e.g., Google Search), which is what we all used before GenAI came along:

 1. **Create.** Someone creates valuable content.
 2. **Extract.** A search bot crawls your website (for free) to extract the content.